 As always, I’m going to wrap up this Mingle2.com dating site review by covering the most frequently asked questions.
 The aim is to answer all of your questions about the site in one spot so if I’ve missed anything, feel free to reach out or leave a comment below.

-Associated with Adult Friend Finder, Mingle2 appears to have been a legitimate dating site at some point.
+Associated with AFF, Mingle2 appears to have been a legitimate dating site at some point.
 Quite dilapidated, the only conversations you’ll manage now are likely with bots.
 In fairness, these scammers may be removed quickly but this just leaves you with a blank inbox again.

 Like any site, once you’ve created a profile, you can log in any time by clicking the “Sign In” link in the top right corner.
 All you’ll need is the email and password you provided on sign-up.